ansys/pymotorcad/doc/source/user_guide/backwards_compatibility.rst

    mcApp.get_variable()

-If you are using a modern Python IDE then this will be straightforward as it will suggest functions from your input.
+If you are using a modern Python IDE then this is straightforward as the IDE suggests functions from your input.
 You can also search for the functions in the PyMotorCAD documentation:

 .. image:: /_static/backwards_compatibility_1.png
     :width: 600

-There is also documentation built into the Python package that will explain what functions do and what parameters they require:
+There is also documentation built into the Python package that explains what functions do and what parameters they require:

 .. image:: /_static/backwards_compatibility_2.png
     :width: 600

+Update function syntax
-2. Update function syntax
+Update function syntax
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Previously functions returned a “success” variable that would need to be checked to ensure an API